 The middle panel of Figure 8.1 shows an image after the data have been aspect corrected and data filters applied to include only valid zeroth and first-order events.
+Note that this image was created using Sky coordinates that were rotated and had their y-axis sign "flipped" in order to match the detector coordinates view in the top panel.
 The lower set of panels shows an expanded view of the MEG minus-first-order spectrum with emission lines clearly visible.
 Wavelengths are assigned based on the diffraction angle of the events, that is, how far the events are from the zeroth-order image.
 Using the grating equation, below, absolute wavelengths can be assigned based on the dispersion angle.
 A spectrum of the source is then created by binning the events into energy or wavelength bins; the spectrum from another Capella observation is shown in Figure 8.2.

 Note: The dispersion distance on the detector is essentially linear in wavelength.
 Thus, wavelength is the natural unit for this high-resolution x-ray spectrometer.
-The conversion between energy and wavelength is provided by the relation:

-$$E \times \lambda = hc = 12.39852 \text{ keVÅ}$$
+The conversion between energy and wavelength is provided by the relation: $E \times \lambda = hc = 12.39852$ keVÅ